u-boot/u-boot/doc/develop/process.rst

 <https://www.denx.de/wiki/U-Boot/ReleaseCycle>`_.
 A Release Cycle lasts
 normally for three months.

-The first two weeks of each Release Cycle are called *Merge Window*.
+The first three weeks of each Release Cycle are called *Merge Window*.

 It is followed by a *Stabilization Period*.